 Planned Parenthood health services are open to people of all gender identities and sexual orientations.
 Whether you’re transgender or cisgender, you can visit a Planned Parenthood health center for STD testing, birth control, physical exams, other sexual and reproductive health services, and referrals.

 Planned Parenthood offers transgender hormone services in our Bellingham Health Center.
 Unfortunately, at this time MBPP is not accepting new patients into our transgender service program.
-We expect to begin seeing new patients again in Spring 2018.
+We expect to begin seeing new patients again in Fall 2018.

 Our transgender hormone services include:

 Transgender Female (MTF) Hormone Therapy including estrogen and spironolactone.